adimidania/js-workshop/6- Sidebar Variables and Data Types/outtake.md

 - We use the `=` for assignments.
 - For comparison, we use `==` to check if two variables, let's say `a` and `b`, has values that look the same (If `a` is an integer with a value of 5, and `b` is a string with a value of `"5"`, the condition will be evaluated to True).
 So the outtake here, `==` doesn't care about the data type.
 - We can do an absolute equivalence test by adding an extra equal symbol `===`.
 Now we have three equal symbols.
 This looks for absolute equality. `a` and `b` have to be EXACTLY the same.
+- A tricky thing about `++a` and `a++`.
+The first one says: "Increment a by one than do something with it", and the second one says: "Do something with a, then increment it by one".
+-